Frequently Asked Questions

 What is the finest detail you can print?

 We can print a graphic at 85dpi, which will allow us to print a line as fine as .5pt consistently.
 Fabric, as a substrate, has limits to the resolution that can be printed, and these parameters are about the highest possible with the current level of technology.
-We are probably capped out about here given that fabric is a rough, woven substrate, unlike a flat consistent surface like paper.

 What’s an underbase?

 For any print on a fabric darker say a light grey, we need to print a white ink to achieve the full saturation of a color.
 Screen printing inks are not fully opaque and will show some of the color of the fabric through the ink without the white.
-Omitting an underbase can give a vintage, faded look, but is only appropriate for that desired effect.

 Why is white ink on my mock-up twice?